Should You Work Out When You’re Sore?

 Why do you get sore from working out?

 One of the most common types of soreness that newbies and veterans alike experience when working out is known as delayed-onset muscle soreness (DOMS), which can appear a few days after a workout.
-This is different from acute soreness, which you would experience during a workout due to muscle fatigue that goes away within the hour or once exercise has stopped.
+This is different from acute soreness, which you would experience during a workout due to muscle fatigue, that goes away within an hour or once exercise has stopped.

-Nick DiSarro, P.T., D.P.T., O.C.S., C.E.A.S., a board-certified clinical specialist in orthopedic physical therapy and director of operations at ResilientRX, based in Austin, admits that current research doesn’t fully explain why DOMS occurs.
-He explains it’s likely due to a combination of factors including inflammation and microscopic muscle tears.
-Gone are the days that it was thought that DOMS occurred because of lactic acid buildup, recent research suggests.
+Nick DiSarro, PT, DPT, OCS, CEAS, a board-certified clinical specialist in orthopaedic physiotherapy and director of operations at ResilientRX, based in Austin, admits that current research doesn't fully explain why DOMS occurs.
+He explains it's likely due to a combination of factors including inflammation and microscopic muscle tears.
+Gone are the days that it was thought that DOMS occurred because of lactic acid build-up, recent research suggests.

-An important truth, however, is that soreness shouldn't be a gauge for whether your workout was a failure or success.
-“Soreness does not automatically indicate an effective workout, nor does it mean you overdid it or did something wrong,” says DiSarro.
-“It really all depends on how you feel and what's tolerable for you.”
+An important truth, however, is that soreness shouldn't be a gauge for whether your workout was a failure or a success.
+"Soreness does not automatically indicate an effective workout, nor does it mean you overdid it or did something wrong", says DiSarro.
+"It really all depends on how you feel and what's tolerable for you".

 RELATED: Trying to Build Lean Muscle?
 Follow This Advice

-Megan Steele, P.T., D.P.T., a Los Angeles-based exercise physiologist, physical therapist and adjunct faculty member at Mount Saint Mary’s University adds that exercise-induced muscle damage most often occurs when we lengthen our muscles after a workout.
-Think: calf tightness when going up and down stairs after a long run or quadriceps tenderness when sitting down in a chair in the days after doing squats.
+Megan Steele, PT, DPT, a Los Angeles-based exercise physiologist, physiotherapist and an adjunct faculty member at Mount Saint Mary's University, adds that exercise-induced muscle damage most often occurs when we lengthen our muscles after a workout.
+Think calf tightness when going up and down stairs after a long run or quadriceps tenderness when sitting down in a chair in the days after doing squats.

-“Soreness occurs with exercise due to the minor muscle damage, also called exercise-induced muscle damage, and the associated inflammatory process that occurs due to the mechanical overload of the muscles.
-This pain is often more dull and achy in nature and often spans the length of the muscle,” says Steele.
-“These are normal signs of soreness.”
+"Soreness occurs with exercise due to minor muscle damage, also called exercise-induced muscle damage, and the associated inflammatory process that occurs due to the mechanical overload of the muscles.
+This pain is often more dull and achy in nature, and often spans the length of the muscle", says Steele.
+"These are normal signs of soreness".

 How Can You Tell If You're Injured or Just Sore?

 - Soreness dissipates after 72 hours.
 If you are in fact experiencing DOMS, you should notice your soreness decreases in the days after working out (and with acute soreness, it should dissipate within an hour of ending exercise).
-“The good news is that soreness has a relatively short time limitation,” says Steele.
-“If something is lasting longer than a few days [...] it may be time to check with your doctor or a physical therapist.”
+"The good news is that soreness has a relatively short time limitation", says Steele.
+"If something is lasting longer than a few days [...] it may be time to check with your doctor or a physiotherapist".

 - Soreness is a dull ache.
-Don’t be surprised if you’re sore in areas you didn’t target in your workout.
-Steele notes that you may notice your core or glutes are sore even if your workout focused on your legs — this is especially the case with stability exercises.
-If your soreness is accompanied by any sharp or shooting pain (either during or post-exercise), Steele notes that this could be indication that something more than just DOMS is going on.
+Don't be surprised if you're sore in areas you didn't target in your workout.
+Steele notes that you may notice your core or glutes are sore even if your workout focused on your legs—this is especially the case with stability exercises.
+If your soreness is accompanied by any sharp or shooting pain (either during or following exercise), Steele notes that this could be an indication that something more than just DOMS is going on.

 - There is no visible swelling.
 While exercise can cause some inflammation, a 2017 study in the Journal of Applied Physiology suggests that muscle swelling and markers in the blood that appear from actual muscle damage don't appear until after DOMS would have subsided (appearing typically four days after exercise).